 The LFGSM Financial Aid Office will receive notification of a withdrawal based on information received from the Registrar's Office.
 The Registrar's Office determines the LDA (last date attended) for an official withdrawal based on the last day attendance was recorded by the instructor.
-The student will be contacted by the Registrar's Office and asked to go online to complete a Student Request Withdrawal document.
+The student will be contacted by the Registrar's Office and asked to go online to complete a Leave of Absence - Exit Form (available on the student portal: my.lfgsm.edu).
 This document is then shared with the Financial Aid Office, so that they can determine whether or not an R2T4 calculation is needed.
 An unofficial withdrawal date is determined/recorded as 14 days from the last date of attendance: last day a student was physically in class or logged into an online course.
 According to federal regulations, a school must return unearned Title IV financial aid funds to the programs from which the student received aid during the payment period or period of enrollment as applicable, within 45 days of the date of determination of the withdrawal, in the following order: